AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md

 The Data Dictionary helps system administrators keep track of and curate the components in their Analytics environment.

-Some benefits for administrators of the Data Dictionary include:
+Following are some of the ways Analytics administrators can use the Data Dictionary:

-* Identifies duplicate components that need to be consolidated.
+* Identify duplicate components that need to be consolidated.

-* Identifies components that aren't collecting any data so they can be either updated or deleted.
+* Identify components that aren't collecting any data so they can be either updated or deleted.

-* Shows components that are not yet approved.
+* Identify components that are not yet approved.

-* Allows you to update component descriptions directly in Analysis Workspace, and any updates you make are reflected in the Report Suite.
+* Update component descriptions directly in Analysis Workspace.
+Any updates you make to component descriptions in the Data Dictionary are reflected in the Report Suite.

   Similarly, any updates you make to component descriptions in the Report Suite are reflected in Analysis Workspace.